and needs replacing

 Texas will have to balance its books sooner or later, meaning higher taxes for us all.

-Andrew, Austin resident
+Victoria, Austin resident

 To dismantle Austin’s racist legacy we must dismantle I-35.